 |Proof of Insurance Requirements

-Accepted forms of proof of insurance:
+Accepted forms of proof of insurance (fax or electronic also accepted):

 - A letter from your insurance agent or insurer on company letterhead verifying insurance coverage.